-Levinson (1971) and Kets (1988) discovered that the main problem in the succession process was due to the personal characteristics of both the potential successor and the incumbent.
-However, in this study we applied research of Dumas (1990) and Handler (1990) to focus on the relation of inheritor and their parents because the core of the succession process is the two persons.
+Levinson (1971) and Kets de Vries (1988) discover that the main problem in the succession process was due to the personal characteristics of both the potential successor and the incumbent.
+However, following these research of Dumas (1990) and Handler (1990), we focus on the relation of inheritor and their parents because the core of the succession process is concentrating upon the two persons.